Bartvds/miniwrite/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-*Note:* please create a [ticket](https://github.com/Bartvds/miniwrite/issues) to discuss big changes.
-Pull requests for bug fixes are of course always welcome. always welcome.
+*Note:* this is an opinionated module: please create a [ticket](https://github.com/Bartvds/miniwrite/issues) to discuss any big ideas.
+Pull requests for bug fixes are of course always welcome.

 ## License